ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. The alert and warning messages are configurable via a configurable file.

 ## 5.2 Partner Policy Authentication
-## 5.3 MISP Partner Other Authentication
 # 6. Authentication Device Support
-## 6.1 Registered Devices and Open Devices (Architects to contribute)
+## 6.1 Registered Devices and Open Devices TBD

+Technical story (Architects to contribute)